skeptict/skeptict.github.io/README.md

 # skeptict.github.io
 weblog
 This is just a place to have a static page online.
-I'd like to use Bootstrap to design a basic page or two.